-Ever since I first set foot in Spain, then Latin America, I’ve been trying, painfully slowly and with a great deal of difficulty, to learn Spanish.
-It’s not proven entirely impossible – I certainly know more than when I began (I didn’t even know the words for “hello”, “goodbye” and “can I have a beer please?” before I left England), but given the amount of time I’ve spent in the Spanish-speaking world, my lingo skills should be much – MUCH – better.
+Ever since I first set foot in Spain, then Latin America, I’ve been trying to learn Spanish.
+It’s not proven entirely impossible – I certainly know more than when I left England and spending a month in Spain, in Andalucia helped.

-After spending a month in Spain, in Andalucia, I was given the opportunity once again to try and get into my language-learning stride.
-And, on from there, I visited Germany, a country where I can barely count to three and say thank you.
-Most of the time I’m travelling, I’m communicating with people in circumstances where at least one of us is not using our mother tongue and I’ve come to realise that there are good and bad ways to communicate with someone who doesn’t speak your language.
+From there, I visited Germany, where I can barely say thank you.
+In fact, most of the time I’m travelling, I’m communicating with people where one of us is not using our mother tongue.
+It’s made me realise there are good and bad ways to communicate with someone who doesn’t speak your language.

-From the mean middle-aged woman who scowled at her Polish waitress’ broken English in East London, to the Indian guy’s patronising approach towards a Japanese traveller who was too shy to speak, to the Mexican strangers who outright laughed at my failed attempts at Spanish, read this.
-Read my guide to how to speak to someone who doesn’t speak your language.
+From the mean middle-aged woman who scowled at her Polish waitress’ broken English in East London, to the Indian guy’s patronising approach towards a Japanese traveller who was too shy to speak, to the Mexican strangers who outright laughed at my failed attempts at Spanish – read my guide to how to speak to someone who doesn’t speak your language.

 You might think this is so ridiculously obvious that it doesn’t need saying, but if that’s the case, why don’t more people do it?
 Often, I’m met with a few slow greetings but after the first sentence or two, it’s like somebody has hit the fast forward button.
 It doesn’t seem to matter how many times I implore “Can you speak more slowly please….(for the love of God)”.
 It also makes no different that I plead my request at the pace I’d like my speaker to replicate.
 It’s little use because as soon as the conversation hots up, the snail-paced speak stops.